cl-qob/cli/README.md

 We aim to make Qob an all-in-one tool so users no longer need to install tools like [Roswell] and [Qlot][], which only serve specific goals.

+# 🚧 State of the project

+We are currently in a *early-development* phase.
+API, and commands are not stable.

+Things might still break at any point.

 ## 🔧 Usage

 ```